 If a person has experienced any of these symptoms, their drinking habits may be a cause for concern.
 The more factors of an alcohol use disorder a person has, the more severe the problem.
 If a person has an alcohol use disorder, it may be time to consider an addiction evaluation at a formal treatment facility.

-Alcohol abuse and addiction can negatively affect someone’s overall health.
+Alcohol dependency can negatively affect someone’s overall health.
 Heavy, chronic drinking can increase the risk of developing certain types of cancer.
 It can also cause damage to internal organs, like the liver, brain, and heart.

-The effects of alcohol can be seen in many forms across the U.S. Although many people report drinking in order to feel a buzz, socialize and to relax, the consequences of alcohol abuse can last long past the initial period of intoxication.
+The effects of alcohol can be seen in many forms across the U.S. Although many people report drinking in order to feel a buzz, socialize and to relax, the consequences of alcohol dependency can last long past the initial period of intoxication.